 Banner houses

 Long Lane Primary is a Community School, opened in April 1966 and maintained by West Berkshire Council.
-There are around 210 children on roll who are taught in seven classes.
-We invest in Teaching Assistants, who support the work of whole classes, small groups, and individual children.
+There are around 207 children on roll who are taught in seven classes.
+We invest in Teaching Assistants (most of which are HLTA's), who support the work of whole classes, small groups, and individual children.

 We have a large playing field, two smaller playgrounds, one large playground and an outdoor learning environment, which serves the needs of the Foundation Stage children.We also have an outdoor area for Year 1 and Year 2 and are working on our continuous provision within the KS1 setting.